'It's not just women that knit': David Seymour defends rival over 'sexist' comments

-Act leader David Seymour is supporting political "rival" Paul Goldsmith amid a backlash for saying the Prime Minister should "stick to her knitting".
+Act leader David Seymour is supporting his rival in Epsom, Paul Goldsmith, amid a backlash for saying the Prime Minister should "stick to her knitting".

 "I'm outraged by people accusing Goldie of sexism.
 People that accuse him of sexism for that comment ought to take a long, hard look at themselves and respect and recognise the rights of knitting men everywhere," Seymour said.